-If Hamilton is affected by a major storm, the Provost, or in his / her absence, the Associate Vice-President (Faculty), or in his / her absence the Vice President, Administration, in consultation with the Director, Security and Parking Services, will make the decision to close the University and notify the Director of Public and Community Relations.
+If Hamilton is affected by a major storm, the Provost, or in their absence, the Associate Vice-President (Faculty), or in their absence the Vice President, Administration, in consultation with the Director, Security and Parking Services, will make the decision to close the University and notify the Director of Public and Community Relations.

-The information will be communicated via the University's Daily News website: website https://dailynews.mcmaster.ca/, on the University's home page www.mcmaster.ca, the McMaster University Safety App, and via the University's social media sites:
+The information will be communicated via the University's Daily News website, on the University's home webpage, the McMaster University Safety App, and via the University's Facebook and Twitter pages.